fulcrumgenomics/cargo-ghdoc/README.md

 ## Usage

+From an open PR page in github, copy the URL at the top of the page.
+Then run the following, replacing the URL here with your open PR.

 ```bash
 cargo ghdoc https://github.com/sstadick/cargo-ghdoc/pull/1
 ```

+This will open the Rust docs for the Rust project from a checkout of that PR.

+Proceed to nit pick.

 ## Implementation notes

 This tool is just running `git` and `cargo` shell commands under the hood.
 As such both binaries should be findable in your path.
+Additionally this tool requires that you have set up SSH credentials and that they are valid for the repo in question.